Tablerase/42_Projects/Projects/CPP_Modules/Class.md

 Invariants are conditions that are always true for a class.
 They are the rules that must be followed by the class.

+#### This Pointer

+The `this` pointer is a pointer that points to the object that invokes the member function.

 ## Defining a Class

 A class is a blueprint for creating objects (a particular data structure), providing initial values for state (member variables or attributes), and implementations of behavior (member functions or methods).